Training Resources

 Inter-university Consortium for Political and Social Research (ICPSR)

-Cutting-edge summer training in quantitative methods and analysis, with several classes each year taught at Boulder in IBS
+Cutting-edge summer training in quantitative methods and analysis, with classes occasionally taught in Boulder at IBS